From defensive fortress to municipal facility

 - The seaward and landward lunettes: they were extensions of the bulwark and served to increase the security of the castle.

 - The covered way: this is the pathway that surrounds the fortification.In the past, it was the front line of defence as it kept the enemy infantry at bay.

 Moreover, from the terrace of the parade ground you can look out over Barcelona, the port, the coastline, the Mediterranean Sea and the area known as El Baix Llobregat.

-Montjuïc Castle of Barcelona is open all year round, except for Christmas and New Year's Day.
-Montjuïc Castle hours, however, vary depending on the season (high season in summer and low season in winter).
+Montjuïc Castle hours vary depending on the season (high season in summer and low season in winter).

 To visit Montjuïc Castle, you'll need to buy a ticket: general or reduced admission.
-Tickets can be purchased at the ticket office on site (up to a half an hour before closing) or through the Montjuïc Castle official web page.
+Tickets can be purchased at the ticket office on site or through the Montjuïc Castle official web page.
 We recommend buying tickets online to avoid the lines.